Pasay: Jeepneys

 Jeepneys ply the city's arterial roads, and serve the city's populated areas and nearby cities.

 Buses

 Buses provide city (commuter) and provincial (intercity) operation on Pasay.
 Provincial bus terminals are mostly found near the Gil Puyat Station, with other located along EDSA.

 Rail

 This city is served by two railway lines, the LRT Line 1 and MRT Line 3.
 LRT Line 1 has four stations in Pasay, namely Gil Puyat, Libertad, EDSA, and Baclaran, and has a depot located along Andrews Avenue.
 MRT Line 3 has only one station, named Taft Avenue, which serves as an interchange with LRT Line 1.

+The under-construction Metro Manila Subway will traverse the city with a station at NAIA Terminal 3.

 Other

 Tricycles and pedicabs serve the barangays.
 Multicab services connect SM Mall of Asia with Baclaran in Parañaque, Gil Puyat Avenue, and Pasay Rotonda.
 Vans, especially UV Express, also provide service throughout the city and to other destinations in and around Metro Manila.